Call Detail

 1. Submit a collage of multiple photographs of your artwork.
 This will allow the juror to see the work from all angles.

 2. Submit a short video of the artwork.
 Take a video as you walk around the piece or from a variety of angles.
-Please note in the video description that the 3D object is the submission no the video.
+Please note in the video description that the 3D object is the submission not the video itself.

-When submitting, an artist's bio and artist statement is highly recommended, 200 word limit.
+Submitting your artist's bio and your artist statement is highly recommended.
 They will be included in the exhibit documentation.

 Image Requirements: https://www.callforentry.org/artist-help-cafe/uploading-media/